 The word ‘orangutan‘ means ‘man of the forest’ in Malay, and with good reason: these red-haired fellows are completely human-like in their behaviour.
 Compassionate, funny, shy and tranquil, they are currently critically endangered due to rampant illegal logging and land reclamation for estates in their native Indonesia.

 Their decline has been caused primarily by human activity, especially the conversion of forest to palm oil plantations and timber estates, which is putting the very existence of the orangutan under threat.
 Palm oil is mainly to blame.
 This is the cheap and versatile oil that’s used in everything from cookies and soap to fast foods and sodas.
-Some of the worst offenders for buying large quantities of palm oil include Starbucks (who use it in their muffins), Frito Lay (who use it in Pepsi products and chips) and Lever Brothers detergents.
+Some of the worst offenders for buying large quantities of palm oil include Starbucks (who use it in their muffins), Frito Lay (who use it in Pepsi products and chips like Doritos) and Lever Brothers detergents.

 Environmental groups like Greenpeace are calling on consumers to check the labels of any snacks they buy, and to boycott companies like those mentioned above until they agree to phase out their use of palm oil.
 Adding to the pressure on the orangutan, mining, clearing forest for property development, and road construction, and large-scale fires are also serious problems that may cause these wonderful creatures to become extinct.